 What are Sipping Stones?

-Sipping Stones were created, designed, and developed by SCS Inc. Founded in 1998, SCS Inc is a leading internet retailer and manufacturer of unique products in many different categories.
+These newest chilling stones were created, designed, and developed by SCS Inc. Founded in 1998, SCS Inc is a leading internet retailer and manufacturer of unique products in many different categories.
 SCS Inc prides themselves on innovation and creativity.
 Sipping Stones was the brainchild of two company buyers and frustrated whisky drinkers who were tired of watered down spirits.

 What you get for $14.95 are 9 stones made from natural soapstone and a muslin storage bag.
 The stones, like Teroforma’s Whiskey Stones, are easy to use.
 Simply follow the directions on the package: wash the stones in water, dry them, put them in the muslin bag and store in the freezer for 2 days.
 Once they are nice and cold, place the stones in a glass in a single layer, pour your beverage of choice and wait 5 minutes.
 To maximize their effectiveness, they recommend pouring no more than 2 ounces.